Copy line features parallel

 To copy one or more features parallel at a specified distance, complete the following steps:

-1. On the Edit tab, in the Features group, click Modify Modify Features.
+2. Click the ribbon Edit tab.
+In the Features group, click Modify Modify Features.

 The Modify Features pane appears.